-Those who work lots should earn accordingly – now technically this is how it is supposed to go, in reality, however, salaries are often a product of smart negotiations, a self-confident appearance, and the right timing.
+Those who work a lot should earn accordingly – technically this is how it is supposed to go, in reality, however, salaries are often a product of smart negotiations, a self-confident appearance, and the right timing.

 Is it time for a raise?

 Timing is crucial when it comes to salary negotiations.
 No one wants to appear presumptuous by asking too soon or greedy by asking for too much.
 There should be a reason as to why you feel like you should earn more and it is important to identify this reason in advance.